tryolabs/luminoth/docs/TRAINING.md

 ## Locally

-You can use the `lumi train <model-type>` command to easily start training your model (with default config).
+You can use the `lumi train --model <model-type>` command to easily start training your model (with default config).
 Before anything else, try running it to see if everything is working.
+You'll need a dataset in tfrecord format in the default location (`./datasets/voc/tf`).
+See [DATASETS.md](./DATASETS.md) for more info.

 The `train` cli tool provides many options related to training.